Beringen, Switzerland: Roman period

 There is good evidence that a "Hof" (cluster of buildings) in the Lieblosen-Valley dates back to the time when the Romans governed the territory, as can be seen by an ancient supporting wall embracing the living quarters and two economy buildings.

 "When the Celtic Helvetians attempted to move south from Switzerland to Southern France they were stopped by the Roman commander and subsequent emperor C. Julius Cesar in 58 B.C.
 They were forced to return to Switzerland.
 The Romans controlled Switzerland's territory until about A.D.
 400. Roman military camps and forts were erected at the northern Rhine frontier..."

 A spectacular find was discovered when a military tile was unearthed showing the imprint of the 11th and 21st legion as well as the 26th cohort, indicating the presence of a corps of volunteers made up of Roman citizens.

-Similar tiles have been found in Windisch, Bechtersbohl, and Baden-Baden.
-Further indications of a Roman presence is a complex of walls found near the Aasheimer-Hof in Beringen.
+Similar tiles have been found in Doroni-Hof in Beringen.